bendalab/plottools/docs/code.md

 fig.savefig('plot.pdf')
 ```

-The figure now has larger labels and modified line styles:
+As intended, the resulting figure has larger labels and modified line styles:

 ![params](figures/code-params.png)

 ## Modularize your code

-Well, this manual and direct way in modifying the plot appearance has
+This manual and direct way in modifying the plot appearance has one
-one severe disadvantage: if you want to change the design of your
+severe disadvantage: if you want to change the design of your figures,
-figures, you need to change colors and font sizes and whatever on
-every line you use them.
+you need to change colors, font sizes, etc. on every line you use
+them.
+Imaging you have many scripts for producing ten figures, each
+with many subplots.
+You do not want to change the hue of your red
+color, because this requires to change this color in many places.

 The classical solution to this problem is to

+- assign all these repetitive plot parameters to variables, and to
-put your code into functions and pull out these parameters as function
+- put your code into functions and pull out these parameters as
-parameters:
+  function parameters:

 ```py
 import numpy as np